AbbVie CEO says tax is not primary reason for buying Shire

-LONDON (Reuters) - Pharmaceutical firm AbbVie’s (ABBV.N) chairman and chief executive said tax benefits were not the main reason it bought London-listed Shire (SHP.L).
+LONDON, July 18 (Reuters) - Pharmaceutical firm AbbVie’s chairman and chief executive said tax benefits were not the main reason it bought London-listed Shire.

 Richard Gonzalez told analysts on a conference call on Friday that tax was “clearly a benefit”, but it was not the primary rationale behind the $55 billion deal, adding that the tie-up had compelling financial and strategic attractions.